billtrowbridge/mapdemos/Git_Intro.md

 (1) Install git from <a href="https://git-scm.com/downloads" target="_blank">https://git-scm.com/downloads</a>

-If on windows, choose the options to install just the Windows stuff.
+If on Windows, choose the options to install just the Windows stuff.

 NOTE: git comes with a built-in GUI Tool called git-gui.
 It's not great.
 At some later time, you might want to become familiar with that,